 Mental Health Connecticut (MHC) is helping emerging writers find their voice and write their truth as mental health advocates.
-Young adult writers ages 18-28 who are diagnosed with a mental health condition and/or substance use disorder and who want to become powerful storytellers and self-advocates are currently completing their spring rite On! classes.
-This is our third year of this program.
-Watch a recent interview with WTNH News 8 about Write On! to learn more.
+MHC works with young adult writers, ages 18-28, who are diagnosed with a mental health condition and/or substance use disorder and who want to become powerful storytellers and self-advocates.

 about Janet Reynolds